Testnizer

 Server-streaming

 Single request, stream of responses.
 Testnizer holds the call open and appends each response message to the timeline as it arrives.
-Hit Cancel to half-close the stream.
+A Cancel button appears while the stream is active; clicking it half-closes the client stream.

 Client-streaming